Addressing the Invisible Wounds of PTSD: Technology-Enabled Strategies for Healing

 Exposure therapy represents one of the most empirically supported treatments for PTSD, yet its implementation faces significant practical and psychological barriers.
 Creating realistic trauma-relevant contexts while maintaining patient safety and therapeutic control presents an inherent challenge.
 As a technology-enabled PTSD treatment modality, virtual reality technology offers a compelling solution by enabling immersive, controllable experiences that facilitate emotional processing without the logistical challenges of in vivo exposure.

-A 2019 meta-analysis of 30 randomized controlled trials involving 1,057 participants, published in the Journal of Anxiety Disorders, found that VRET produced outcomes comparable to in-person exposure therapy3.
+A 2019 meta-analysis of 30 randomized controlled trials involving 1,057 participants found that VRET produced outcomes comparable to in-person exposure therapy.
 The analysis revealed several key findings:

 - When compared directly to in vivo exposure therapy, no significant difference in effectiveness was found (g = -0.07), indicating VRET is equally effective